-If the UK leaves the EU without a deal, the public procurement regulations will remain broadly unchanged after EU exit.
+If the UK leaves the EU without a deal, the public procurement regulations will remain broadly unchanged after Brexit.

 What will change for contracting authorities and entities

-The current regulations will be amended to ensure they remain operable and functional on exit.
-The majority of the procurement regulations and in particular the different procedures available to contracting authorities and entities, will remain exactly the same.
-The key difference for contracting authorities would be the need to send notices to a new UK e- notification service instead of the EU Publications Office.
+For the most part the legal framework for public procurement and, in particular, the different procedures available to contracting authorities and entities will remain exactly the same.
+One key difference for contracting authorities will be the need to send notices to a new UK e-notification service instead of the EU Publications Office.

-Contracting authorities have a legal obligation to publish public procurement information.
-In a no deal scenario, contracting authorities may no longer have access to the EU Publications Office and the online supplement to the Official Journal of the EU dedicated to European public procurement (Tenders Electronic Daily).
-Therefore, the government will be amending current legislation to instead require UK contracting authorities to publish public procurement notices to a new UK e-notification service.
-The new UK e-notification service will be ready for use by exit day.
+Contracting authorities have a legal obligation to publish public procurement notices.
+In a no deal scenario, contracting authorities may no longer have access to the EU Publications Office and the online supplement to the Official Journal of the EU (OJEU) dedicated to European public procurement (i.e. Tenders Electronic Daily (TED)).
+Therefore, the government has amended current legislation to instead require UK contracting authorities to publish public procurement notices to a new UK e-notification service.
+The new service is called Find a Tender (FTS).

 The requirement to advertise in Contracts Finder, MOD Defence Contracts Online, Public Contracts Scotland, Sell2Wales and eTendersNI will remain unchanged.